peterdurham/code-boost/content/blog/css-flexbox/index.md

 *number*

 &nbsp;

 This property is similar to `z-index` for html elements on a page.
 By default, flexed items will be displayed in standard order.
 Each element in a flexbox has a default of `order: 0`.
 Items will be placed in the flexbox from **least to greatest** order.
 Negative order items will be moved towards the beginning and positive towards the end.

+&nbsp;

 This property is useful if you wish to adjust the order of your elements on specific screen sizes.
 In the following example, we can apply a different `order` value for each color class.

 ```css
 .green { order: 1; }